 Other favourite holes include the uphill par 4 second hole with its valley green, the short par 4 sixth hole, and the longer uphill par 3 sixteenth hole with it's tiered green.

-However I did think the home holes- 17 & 18- although nice, were a bit of an anti climax after the quality that preceded them.
+However the finish is a little disappointing- the home holes- 17 & 18- although decent, were a bit of an anti climax after the quality that preceded them.